-The millage rate for 2017 property taxes remains steady with a slight decrease for 2017 due to increased property values and a slight decrease in the operating rate.
-We have experienced some economic growth in the commercial sector allowing us to keep our rates down.
+The millage rate for 2018 property taxes remains steady with a slight increase in revenues for 2018 due to increased property values.
+The Millage Rate for 2018 was rolled back to 7.277.
+We have experienced some economic growth allowing us to roll back the Millage Rate for the past several years.
 We are very proud to be able to accomplish this while maintaining the level of services provided to our community.